The demo video packet includes an in-depth

-Because it works so well for most applications, the Model DHC2™ is
+Because it works so well for most applications, the Model DHC™ is

-A larger machine of the same quality would be more expensive and complex.
+A larger machine of the same quality would be much more expensive and complex.
 Not only would many larger, additional parts be required, indirect costs would be higher too.
-The cost of shipping, installation, operation and maintenance would all increase.
+The cost of shipping, installation, operation and maintenance would all increase drastically with size.
 We find that most customers prefer an affordable, trouble-free machine to a large machine.

-Economies of scale make the Model DHC2™ very affordable, because we build so many of them.
+Economies of scale make the Model DHC™ very affordable, because we build so many of them.
 We're also able to focus on making this one system the best that it can be.

-Many of our customers have bought machines with the intention of making
+Many of our customers buy machines with the intention of making

 through and done it.
 Why?
 Customer feedback suggests that once